2019-winter/lab-1-jkoolz/labs/Lab 1 - Python and NumPy.md

 np.dot(a, b)
 ```

-This doesn't work because np.dot() is attempting to take the dot product of the arrays while the a * b expression is simply multiplying like cells
+This doesn't work because np.dot() is attempting to take the dot product of the arrays while the a * b expression is simply multiplying like cells through element by element multiplication

 ## Exercise 4